sojin-project/jashin/README.md

 ## jashin.dictattr module

-Encapsulate deeply nested dict with class.
+Type annotation ready module to encapsulate nested dict with class.

 To wrap a dictionary like this,